Use MetalLB with Oracle Cloud Native Environment

 kubernetes ClusterIP 10.96.0.1 <none> 443/TCP 58m

 Notice the EXTERNAL-IP for the echo-lb-service LoadBalancer has an IP address of 10.0.12.240.
-MetalLB provides this IP address and is the external IP address that you can use to connect to the application.
+MetalLB provides this IP address, which you can use to connect to the application.

 Testing the Deployment

 The next step is to test the newly deployed application.
-As the EXTERNAL-IP value is dynamically provisioned by MetalLB (in this scenario between the range 10.0.12.240-10.0.12.250), the first two steps store this dynamic value as operating system variables.
+As MetalLB dynamically provisioned the EXTERNAL-IP value (in this scenario between the range 10.0.12.240-10.0.12.250), the first two steps store this dynamic value as operating system variables.

 1. Capture the assigned EXTERNAL-IP address.